 What comes to mind when you hear “household eyesores”?
 A flood of things probably come to memory.
 Instead of giving up and accepting them as they are, just change the way they look.
 It’s easy to do with Flex Seal.

 Flex Seal is the perfect tool to protect, upgrade, or colorize just about any surface.
-Not only will Flex Seal preserve the things around your house, it’ll do it in style.
+Not only will Flex Seal preserve the things around your house, but it’ll also do it in style.

 Grab your most important supplies and get started this weekend.